-- A variety of investments can be held in a TFSA (e.g. cash, GICs, mutual funds, bonds, and stocks). - You can contribute up to \$6,000 a year. - There is no tax on interest, other investment earnings or capital gains. - Withdrawals are tax-free and you can make withdrawals at any time. - Withdrawn amounts can be re-contributed in later years. - Unused contribution room is carried forward indefinitely. - There are no restrictions on how the funds are used once withdrawn. - Withdrawals do not affect eligibility for federal government benefits.
+- A variety of investments can be held in a TFSA (e.g., cash, GICs, mutual funds, bonds, and stocks). - You can contribute up to \$6,000 a year. - There is no tax on interest, other investment earnings or capital gains. - Withdrawals are tax-free and can be made. - Withdrawn amounts can be re-contributed in later years. - Unused contribution room is carried forward indefinitely.